Pupil Premium Funding

 Some of the support and resources funded by the pupil premium also benefits children who may not necessarily be eligible but have been identified by the school as being at a disadvantage compared to their peers.

-To find out more information about how the Pupil Premium funding has been utilised at our school please read the following reports:
+To find out more information about how the Pupil Premium funding has been utilised at our school please read the below reports.

 Pupil Premium Funding.